Nuns on the Run: Cast

-As an in-joke, Brian Hope and Charlie McManus are credited as playing the flight attendants.

 Production

-Filming of the convent exterior took place at St. Michael & All Angels Church on Priory Avenue, Chiswick, West London.
+Filming of the convent exterior took place at St. Michael & All Angels Church on Priory Avenue, Chiswick, west London.
 Interior shots were done at former Royal Masonic School for Boys at Bushey in Hertfordshire.
 Other locations include White City, Putney and other parts of central London.

+Release

+The film opened in the United States first on 16 March 1990.
+It opened at the Odeon Haymarket in London on 4 May 1990 before opening nationwide in the UK on 25 May 1990.

 Reception

 The film received mixed reviews from critics, and was criticised in the United States for its lack of depth and excessive use of nuns for humour.
 On Rotten Tomatoes, the film has a 42% rating based on reviews from 26 critics, with an average rating of 4.6/10.

 Roger Ebert asked, "Why do filmmakers so often insist that nuns are funny?
 I'll bet there are some psychological reasons buried around here somewhere."
 Ebert and Gene Siskel had also ridiculed Fox's advertising campaign for the film; in retaliation, Fox's president of marketing, Bob Harper, announced that they would be barred from press screenings of future films released by the company, though he backed down after only three weeks under pressure from the Chicago Film Critics Association (of which neither Siskel nor Ebert was a member).
 Michael Wilmington of the Los Angeles Times noted that as far as drag comedies go, the film "has some bawdy class—but only because of its casting".

 Vincent Canby wrote in The New York Times that "Nuns on the Run is a great leveler.
 It makes everyone in the audience feel a rascally 8 years old, the age at which whoopee cushions (when they work) seem the greatest invention since firecrackers."
 Owen Gleiberman wrote in one of Entertainment Weekly's first issues that the film "isn't a madcap-hysterical, end-of-the-empire drag farce; it doesn't hash over what Monty Python did definitively over 20 years ago.
 It's a cleverly directed caper comedy about two crooks on the lam, and it has its fair share of chuckles."